tonygilkerson/OpsDoc/docs/cicd.md

 go-demo-5-0.0.1.tgz

 # The first time
-helm install helm -n team1-prod --namespace team1-prod
+helm install helm --name team1-prod --namespace team1-prod

 # Or do this the -i will install if it does not exist
 helm upgrade -i team1-prod helm --namespace team1-prod